Quantor97/CS2-RollTheDice-Plugin/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/Quantor97/CS2-RollTheDice-Plugin/main/LICENSE.md)

-Bringing a twist of fate to your Counter-Strike 2 gameplay with a roll of the dice!
+With this plugin, players have the exciting opportunity to roll the dice, triggering unique and unpredictable effects.
+Originally designed for the JailBreak GameMode, it seamlessly integrates into any other GameMode, offering versatility in its usage.

 </div>

 ## 🌟 Features
+- **Varied Effects**: Each dice roll grants the player a distinct effect, ranging from power-ups to challenges,
+- **Dice Rolling Mechanism**: Players can roll the dice, adding an element of chance and excitement to the gameplay.

-- **Localization**: Make the plugin accessible to a global audience by translating it into multiple languages.
+- **Localization**: Make the plugin accessible to your local audience by translating it into your language.
 - **Customizable Effects**: Configure the likelihood of each effect occurring to fine-tune the gaming experience.
-- **General Settings**: Adjust general plugin settings, including language selection, directly within the configuration file.
+- **Configurability:** Enjoy the flexibility to fine-tune and configure various aspects of the plugin to suit your server's preferences.

 ## 🎲 Roll Effects